Asia Today: China city says it's tested 3 million for virus

 Asia Today: China city says it’s tested 3 million for virusNew

-BEIJING (AP) — Authorities in the eastern Chinese port city of Qingdao said they have completed coronavirus tests on more than 3 million people following the country’s first reported local outbreak of the virus in nearly two months.
-The city’s health department said Tuesday that no new positive cases had been found among the more than 1.1 million test results returned thus far.
-The city said it had a total of 12 cases, six confirmed and six asymptomatic, since the new outbreak was first spotted over the weekend at a hospital.
-The National Health Commission, however, said Tuesday that at least six new cases of the virus were found in Qingdao in the past 24 hours.
+BEIJING (AP) — Authorities in the eastern Chinese port city of Qingdao say they have completed coronavirus tests on more than 3 million people following the country’s first reported local outbreak in nearly two months.
+The city’s health department says no new cases have been found among the more than 1.1 million test results returned thus far.
+The city says it had a total of 12 cases, six confirmed and six asymptomatic, since the new outbreak was spotted over the weekend at a hospital.
+The National Health Commission, however, says at least six new virus cases were found in Qingdao in the past 24 hours.
 The reason for the discrepancy was not immediately clear.